 Baseball knitting patterns

 From pitch to stitch: Debbie Bliss' baseball pattern

-When I walked in the stadium I felt I had come home, the noise, the buzz, my favorite fast food and best of all my favorite music, Motown.
+When I walked in the stadium I felt I had come home, the noise, the buzz, my favourite fast food and best of all my favourite music, Motown.

 Each time I was equally thrilled and nervous but practiced with balls of yarn before trying out an actual ball.